Buckland Windmill: It’s History and Restoration

 Open Days

-Duncan and Bridget Ferns hold occasional Open Days – the next Open Day will be between 1pm and 5pm on Saturday 14th September 024 as part of this year’s Heritage Open Days.
-At other times the windmill may be opened by appointment – please phone 07786 966841 before visiting or email Duncan Ferns.
+Duncan and Bridget Ferns hold occasional Open Days and at other times the windmill may be opened by appointment – please phone 07786 966841 before visiting or email Duncan Ferns.

 Yewdells & the Sawyer’s business